 Barb first learned about volunteering at POWER Connection in September 2006 while attending Living Water Community Church.
 Barb began using her enthusiasm for serving by faithfully working full days at POWER Connection’s Monthly Food Pantry as well as collecting donations.
 Barb used her talents of organization and administrative skills to help start and oversee the new weekly Extension food Pantry in June of 2008, which takes place three days a week.

 For the past 24 years, this now mother of three and grandmother of five and has continued to faithfully serve people in restaurants in the western suburbs of Chicago.
-She continues to serve as Director of POWER Connection’s Food Connection Food Pantry.
+She continues to serve in POWER Connection’s Food Pantry.

 Frank has the heart to serve.
 It is shown through his compassion for the students that he trains in the Forklift classes.
 Frank goes the extra mile to make sure each student gets the attention they deserve to achieve that certification.
 If you need some encouragement in life, he is the guy that will get you encouraged.